 - Recession is foretold as central banks try to bring inflation back down to policy targets.
 It's the opposite of past recessions: Rate cuts are not on the way to help support risk assets, in our view. - That's why the old playbook of simply "buying the dip" doesn't apply in this regime of sharper trade-offs and greater macro volatility.
 The new playbook calls for a continuous reassessment of how much of the economic damage being generated by central banks is in the price. - In the U.S., it's now evident in the financial cracks emerging from higher interest rates on top of rate-sensitive sectors.
 Higher mortgage rates have hurt sales of new homes.
 We also see other warning signs, such as deteriorating CEO confidence, delayed capital spending plans and consumers depleting savings. - The ultimate economic damage depends on how far central banks go to get inflation down.
-The Federal Reserve signaled a pause after hiking rates in May.
-But it also reiterated that persistent inflation means no rate cuts this year.
-We see the European Central Bank going full steam ahead with rate hikes to get inflation to target regardless of the damage that entails. - · Investment implication: We're tactically underweight DM equities.
+The Federal Reserve paused rates in June but signaled further hikes ahead.
+The European Central Bank hiked again in June.
+We see the ECB going full steam ahead with rate hikes to get inflation to target regardless of the damage that entails. - Investment implication: We're tactically underweight DM equities.
 They're not pricing the recession we see ahead.